 Central to our reading of Throne is the thought that Throne’s emphasis on situation, an emphasis which we document below, is an aesthetically important and salient deviation from Macbeth's emphasis on character, and a means by which it signals its reframing of a core theme of its source.
 In recent decades the relations between character and situation and their relative importance for determining behaviour has been a theme in social psychology and philosophy.
 But we do not interpret Throne as (implausibly) offering to adjudicate this debate; the issue made salient by the film is the extent to which certain social arrangements, including those that prevail in warrior societies, strongly determine certain outcomes; believing that they do is not the same as scepticism about the existence or efficacy in general of character.

 In Macbeth, moral character is a central notion, made vivid partly through its explicit representation in dialogues and partly through the ambiguity of its representation in the actions of agents.
 There are invocations of character and motive in exchanges between Macbeth and Lady Macbeth: Macbeth is too full of the milk of human kindness, is in danger of living a coward in his own esteem; Lady Macbeth is of undaunted mettle.
 While seen in the context of the play as a whole, the validity of these comments can be put in doubt, they strongly encourage attention to questions about character and its interpretation.
 Is it true that Macbeth has “an inordinate ambition that makes murder itself seem to be a lesser evil than failure to achieve the crown and so to satisfy his wife.”?
 He does not linger over or fantasize about the power he supposedly craves.
 Does he misread himself, his self-styled “vaunting ambition,” lacking the sustained intensity which characterises genuinely ambitious minds?
 Is he really too weak to resist the temptations of Lady Macbeth, or is this resistance a contrived show?
 The apparently redundant addition in "tomorrow, as he purposes" (Act I.V) suggests that Macbeth's mind is already set on murder without his wife's promptings.
 Is her characterization of him as irresolute a misdescription?
 She, after all, grossly underestimates her own sensitivity, sleepwalking to wash her hands of the blood she previously trivialized as washable stains.
-While much in the play is ambiguous and perhaps indeterminate on this score, the effect is to make character, motive and choice highly salient categories.
+While much in the play is ambiguous and perhaps indeterminate on these questions, the effect is to make character, motive and choice highly salient categories.